Andamio-Platform/andamio-lesson-coach/working-drafts/33fd1b80469f26abde6b721dd7a3e0dd351ba27890c7cd0855ca665f/lesson-coach-drafts/101-1-run-db-api-locally.md

 courseNftPolicyId: "33fd1b80469f26abde6b721dd7a3e0dd351ba27890c7cd0855ca665f"
 lesson: "101.1"
 target_model: "how-to-guide"
-narrative: ""
-vision: ""
+narrative: "Here's the monorepo and a helpful script.
+You can run the db-api quickly"
+vision: "Get developers up and running with the Andamio Monorepo as quickly as possible."
 ---

 # Run the Andamio DB API Locally

-## Student Learning Target

-I can run the Andamio DB API locally.

-## Why This Matters for Your Contribution

 Running the DB API locally is essential for contributing to the Andamio platform.
 Whether you're developing new features, fixing bugs, or testing integrations, you need a local instance to work with the complete stack without affecting production systems.